CurtinIDS/cpd_cosimulation/README.md

 # Predicting Arrhenius parameters from experiments

 Chemical Percolation Model for Coal Devolatization (CP..D) uses Arrhenius parameters to predict statistical reaction kinetics.
-This module does the opposite - given time evolved reaction rate data what would are the properties of the material?
+This module does the opposite - given time evolved reaction rate data what are the properties of the material?

 ---
 ##### **USAGE**